 Ethics statement: We were provided with a sample of the Panasonic Leica 12-60mm f/2.8-4.0 to test.
 We were not asked to write anything about the lens in exchange for the opportunity and were not provided any other compensation of any kind.
 Within the article, there are affiliate links.
-If you buy something after clicking the link, we will receive a small commission that helps support the site.
+If you buy something after clicking the link, we will receive a small commission.
 Don’t worry – prices remain the same for you.
 To know more about our ethics, you can visit our full disclosure page.
 Thank you!

 - Mount: Micro Four Thirds

 - Focal length: 12-60mm (24-120mm in 35mm equivalent terms)

 - Lens configuration: 14 elements in 12 groups (4 aspherical lenses, 2 ED lenses)

 - Lens coating: Nano surface coating